Code-Institute-Submissions/LukaszPasich-Anaconda-MAA-MS4-v2_JanResub/README_testing.md

 Admin user:
 - TEST 9.3 - _Edit_ and _Delete_ buttons appear underneath each membership box when admin user is logged in - YES
-- TEST 9.5 - _Edit_ button underneath each membership links to the _Edit Membership_ page populated with the corresponding membership details - YES
+- TEST 9.5 - _Edit_ button underneath each membership links to the _Edit Membership_ page populated with the corresponding membership details - relevant 'toast' is displayed - YES
 - TEST 9.6 - _Delete_ button underneath each membership box deletes the respective membership - relevant 'toast' is displayed - YES

 <br>